biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 ## Friday final report

-At the end of the biohackathon we achieved the following outcomes
+At the end of the biohackathon we achieved the following outcomes:

 1. CiTO support with recent CSL
 2. SVG support